rhyolight/numenta-web/packages/numenta.com/pages/company/events/2018/07/17/cns-2018-seattle-dendritic-modeling.md

 ---
 author: Subutai Ahmad
-description: "Numenta VP of Research, Subutai Ahmad, will be in CNS 2018 to host a workshop about "The Predictive Neuron: How Active Dendrites Enable Spatiotemporal Computation in the Neocortex."
-The event will be held at the Allen Institute in Seattle, WA."
+description: 'Numenta VP of Research, Subutai Ahmad, will be in CNS 2018 to host a workshop about "The Predictive Neuron: How Active Dendrites Enable Spatiotemporal Computation in the Neocortex."
+The event will be held at the Allen Institute in Seattle, WA.'
 date: 2018/07/17
 event:
   what: "The Predictive Neuron: How Active Dendrites Enable Spatiotemporal Computation in the Neocortex"